YannisPapa/Project-4/README.md

 # What Drives DIY Video Views?
 Throughout this project, we focused on creating a machine learning model to determine what qualities a video 'must have' for it to be considered a “successful” youtube video.
 Our group focused specifically on DIY videos published in 2024.
-We pulled our data using the youtube API, cleaned the data, and then created multiple visualizations based on what we found from the datasets.
+We pulled our data using the YouTube API, cleaned the data, and then created multiple visualizations based on what we found from the datasets.

 # Machine Learning & Text Processing Notebooks